billpwchan/Path-Advisor-Frontend/docs/pluginStructure/README.md

 Each time the properties connecting to the plugin component are updated, the plugin function, or the render method of the plugin if you define your plugin as a class, will be called.

-Also if your plugin only exists to call some functions and do not render anything, you must return `null`.
+Also if your plugin only exists to call some functions and do not render any HTML DOM elements and therefore there is nothing to return then you must return `null`.
 An error will be thrown if a plugin does not return anything.

 ** function plugin **